Online Teaching and Learning (Chapters)

 4. Differentiate between “distance education” and “correspondence education”.

 5. Why is interaction a key factor in online course quality?
-Provide 2-3 strategies for fostering interaction.
+Provide 2-3 strategies for encouraging interaction.

 6. Explain how Communities of Practice (CoPs) can enhance online teaching and learning initiatives.